Plazide/node-twitch/README.md

 ```
 23735582
 ```

+## Problems or issues?

+If you encounter any problems, bugs or other issues with the package, please create an [issue in the GitHub repo](https://github.com/Plazide/node-twitch/issues).

 ## Get in touch
 If you have any questions or just want to reach me, you can get in touch with me on Twitter([@chj_web](https://twitter.com/chj_web))